pnpm/pnpm.io/versioned_docs/version-6.x/npmrc.md

 * **copy** - copy packages from the store
 * **clone** - clone (AKA copy-on-write or reference link) packages from the store

+### modules-cache-max-age

+Added in: v6.0.0

+* Default: **10080** (7 days in minutes)
+* Type: **number**

+The time in minutes after which orphan packages from the modules directory should be removed. pnpm keeps a cache of packages in the modules directory.
+This boosts installation speed when switching branches or downgrading dependencies.

 ## Lockfile Settings

 ### lockfile